coreinfrastructure/best-practices-badge/doc/security.md

 Evidence, where shown, are in rectangles.
-We do not show most evidence in the figures, but provide the evidence in the supporting text below instead, because large figures are time-consuming to edit and for purposes providing most evidence only in the supporting test is adequate.
+We do not show most evidence in the figures, but provide the evidence in the supporting text below instead, because large figures are time-consuming to edit and for our purposes providing most evidence only in the supporting test is adequate.

-Our overall security approach is called defense-in-breadth, that is, we consider security (including security countermeasures) in all our software development processes (including requirements, design, implementation, verification, and reuse from external suppliers).
+Our overall security approach is called defense-in-breadth, that is, we consider security (including security countermeasures) in all our relevant software life cycle processes (including requirements, design, implementation, and verification).
-In each software development process we identify the specific issues that most need to be addressed, and then address them.
+In each software life cycle process we identify the specific issues that most need to be addressed, and then address them.

 We do *not* use a waterfall model for software development.
-It's important to note that when we use the word *process* it has a completely different meaning from a *phase*.
+It's important to note that when we use the word *process* it has a completely different meaning from a *stage* (aka *phase*).
-Instead, we use the word "process" with its standard meaning in software and systems engineering, that is, a "process" is just a "set of interrelated or interacting activities which transforms inputs into outputs" (ISO ISO 9000:2005, quoted in ISO/IEEE 12207:2008).
+Instead, we use the word "process" with its standard meaning in software and systems engineering, that is, a "process" is just a "set of interrelated or interacting activities that transforms inputs into outputs" (ISO/IEC/IEEE 12207:2017).
-In a waterfall model, these processes are done to completion in a strict sequence of phases (where each phase occurs for some period of time).
+In a waterfall model, these processes are done to completion in a strict sequence of stages (where each stage occurs for some period of time).
-That is, you create all of the requirements in one phase, then do all the design in the next phase, and so on.
+That is, you create all of the requirements in one stage, then do all the design in the next stage, and so on.
 Winston Royce's paper "Managing the Development of Large Software Systems" (1970) notes that in software development this naive waterfall approach "is risky and invites failure" - in practice